cullophid/date-fp/README.md

 `Date -> Number | Error`

-Returns the time since the Unix epoch in seconds of the supplied Javascript date object Returns an error if the Javascript date object is not valid.
+Returns the time since the Unix epoch in seconds of the supplied Javascript date object Returns `NaN` if the Javascript date object is not valid.

 ```js
 const date = new Date('2015-10-16T00:00:00+00:00')